Demographics of sexual orientation: General findings

-A 2016 literature review stated that "in all cultures the vast majority of individuals are sexually predisposed exclusively to the other sex (i.e., heterosexual) and that only a minority of individuals are sexually predisposed (whether exclusively or non-exclusively) to the same sex."
+A 2016 literature review stated that "Four related phenomena fall under the general rubric of sexual orientation, but they are conceptually and empirically distinguishable.
+They are listed here not in order of importance but in an order that reflects their degree of historical attention.
+The first phenomenon, sexual behavior, consists of sexual interactions between persons of the same sex (homosexual), the other sex (heterosexual), or both sexes (bisexual).
+The second phenomenon, sexual identity, is one's self-conception (sometimes disclosed to others and sometimes not) as a homosexual, bisexual, or heterosexual person.
+The third phenomenon of sexual orientation is one's degree of sexual attraction to the same sex, both sexes, or the other sex.
+The fourth phenomenon is one's relative physiological sexual arousal to men versus women (or to male vs. female erotic stimuli), which is more closely related to other aspects of sexual orientation in men than in women."
 They state that there is no persuasive evidence that the demographics of sexual orientation have varied much across time or place.
 Bisexuality comes in varying degrees of relative attraction to the same or opposite sex.
 Men are more likely to be exclusively homosexual than to be equally attracted to both sexes, while the opposite is true for women.

 Surveys in Western cultures find, on average, that about 93% of men and 87% of women identify as completely heterosexual, 4% of men and 10% of women as mostly heterosexual, 0.5% of men and 1% of women as evenly bisexual, 0.5% of men and 0.5% of women as mostly homosexual, and 2% of men and 0.5% of women as completely homosexual.
 An analysis of 67 studies found that the lifetime prevalence of sex between men (regardless of orientation) was 3–5% for East Asia, 6–12% for South and South East Asia, 6–15% for Eastern Europe, and 6–20% for Latin America.
 The International HIV/AIDS Alliance estimates a worldwide prevalence of men who have sex with men between 3 and 16 percent.

+Estimating the demographics of sexual orientation on a global scale is a difficult task, because in many parts of the world discrimination has led people to conceal their sexual identities.
+Some cross-cultural research has suggested that male homosexuality is more prevalent in stratified societies and may not be a cultural universal, but the empirical findings, conceptual basis, and methodology of such research has been disputed by other cross-cultural researchers.

 A small number of people do not feel sexual attraction and identify as asexual, which can be considered a sexual orientation in itself or a lack thereof.